Skip to content

 Tip

-Note that many compilers or interpreters do not support tail recursion optimization.
-For example, Python does not support tail recursion optimization by default, so even if the function is in the form of tail recursion, it may still encounter stack overflow issues.
+Please note that many compilers or interpreters do not support tail recursion optimization.
+For example, Python does not support tail recursion optimization by default, so even if a function is in tail recursive form, it may still encounter stack overflow issues.

-When dealing with algorithms related to "divide and conquer", recursion often offers a more intuitive approach and more readable code than iteration.
-Take the "Fibonacci sequence" as an example.
+When dealing with algorithmic problems related to "divide and conquer", recursion often provides a more intuitive approach and more readable code than iteration.
+Taking the "Fibonacci sequence" as an example.

 Question

-Let the \(n\)th number of the Fibonacci sequence be \(f(n)\), it's easy to deduce two conclusions:
+Let the \(n\)-th number of the Fibonacci sequence be \(f(n)\).
+Two conclusions can be easily obtained.

 • The first two numbers of the sequence are \(f(1) = 0\) and \(f(2) = 1\).

-Using the recursive relation, and considering the first two numbers as termination conditions, we can write the recursive code.
-Calling fib(n) will yield the \(n\)th number of the Fibonacci sequence:
+Following the recurrence relation to make recursive calls, with the first two numbers as termination conditions, we can write the recursive code.
+Calling fib(n) will give us the \(n\)-th number of the Fibonacci sequence:

 recursion.py